Patella (gastropod)

-Patella are a herbivorous genus of sea snails limpets in the family Patellidae, further placed under the class Gastropoda.
-Primarily a marine based genus of prosobranch gastropods they most commonly live on coastal tidal shores in varying non tropical climates.
-As limpets under family Patellidae, they share sister taxa with 3 other accepted genus Cymbula, Helcion, and Scutellastra.
-Patella is characterized by their cup-shaped shell and gills, with their form of movement in waves.
+Patella is a genus of herbivorous marine sea snails, commonly known as limpets, in the family Patellidae within the class Gastropoda.
+Primarily a marine group of prosobranch gastropods, they typically live on tidal shores in non-tropical climates.
+As limpets in the family Patellidae, they are a sister group to the other three accepted genera: Cymbula, Helcion, and Scutellastra.
+Members of the genus Patella are characterized by a cup-shaped shell and gills, and move by means of muscular waves along the foot.